In this article...

 Providing documents to reflect your "new" gender is the most complex aspect of the process currently, as many people who want to change the gender listed on their license may not want to receive any surgery or treatment related to their sex or gender.
 As of now, Illinois law will only allow the listed gender to be changed if someone is receiving gender reassignment surgery or hormone therapy.
 However, not all hope is lost.
 You may be able to talk with your doctor or psychologist to see if they are aware of any other options to provide medical evidence of your gender identity.
 You can also speak with an attorney to better understand your specific legal options in this matter.

-Illinois currently only offers two options for gender identity on your license, unlike some states such as California, Washington, and Arkansas who offer a third option listed as “X.” If you are outside of Illinois, the law regarding your ID and process for changing information may be different than what is explained here.
-You may want to research the process and laws specifically for your state to assure you are aware of every option and of the best route for you.
+Illinois currently only offers two options for gender identity on your license, unlike some states such as California, Washington, and Arkansas which offer a third option listed as “X.” If you are outside of Illinois, the law regarding your ID and process for changing information may be different than what is explained here.
+You may want to research the process and laws specifically for your state to ensure you are aware of every option and of the best route for you.

 As the law evolves and LGBTQ issues become more and more prominent in the eyes of lawmakers, it is likely that much of this law will change.
-For the most up to date and accurate assessment of your options, you may benefit from seeking a consultation with an attorney who will be able to explain the state of the ever-changing landscape of civil rights laws.
+For the most up-to-date and accurate assessment of your options, you may benefit from seeking a consultation with an attorney who will be able to explain the state of the ever-changing landscape of civil rights laws.
 You can also follow this blog at learn-about-law.com where we will can answer questions you post in our comments section.

 Disclaimer: The information provided on this blog is intended for general informational purposes only and should not be construed as legal advice on any subject matter.
 This information is not intended to create, and receipt or viewing does not constitute an attorney-client relationship.
 Each individual's legal needs are unique, and these materials may not be applicable to your legal situation.
 Always seek the advice of a competent attorney with any questions you may have regarding a legal issue.
 Do not disregard professional legal advice or delay in seeking it because of something you have read on this blog.